briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

         and 6:00 a.m.

-        2. _(B)_ If a customer experiences poor video or audio reception attributable to the cable operator’s equipment, the cable operator shall repair the problem no later than the day following the customer call.
-If an appointment is necessary, customer may choose the same blocks of time described in Section 763.03(c)(2)A. At the customer’s request, the cable operator shall repair the problem at a later time convenient to the customer.
+        2. _(B)_ If a customer experiences poor video or audio reception attributable to the cable operator's equipment, the cable operator shall repair the problem no later than the day following the customer call.
+If an appointment is necessary, customer may choose the same blocks of time described in Section 763.03(c)(2)A. At the customer's request, the cable operator shall repair the problem at a later time convenient to the customer.